How Should You Buy Gold? Physical vs. Paper Gold

 A diversified investment portfolio is an excellent way to protect your wealth.
 Among the many different options, from stocks and bonds to real estate and fine art, one of the best is to buy gold.
 Of all the precious metals, gold has been a dependable investment around the world for centuries.

 One of the two most common ways to accumulate gold is to purchase “paper gold”.
 Paper gold refers to investing in exchange-traded funds (ETFs) that themselves invest in gold or in gold futures and options.
-The other method is to purchase physical gold, usually in bullion bars or coins.
+The other method is to buy gold, usually in bullion bars or coins.

 We would like to offer a list of reasons why you should protect your wealth by investing in physical gold: